Aogle2/ComputerRMMBrandRecon/Readme.md

-This is the first commit on this for the project.
+Getting started on this as orgainized as I know how to.

 This is just figuring out what computer brand is most common in the RMM that my company uses.

-The style that is used here is what I feel is important and how to hanndle this type of data.
+The style that is used here is what I feel is important and how to handle this type of data.